CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/form-helper/buttons-et-al.md

 ### Dropdown buttons

-You can create [dropdown buttons](http://getbootstrap.com/components/#btn-dropdowns) using the `BootstrapFormHelper`:
+You can create [dropdown buttons](http://getbootstrap.com/components/#btn-dropdowns) using the `Bootstrap.FormHelper`:

 -- TABS: button-dropdowns-1